maerics/dgst/README.md

-  blake2-512  Compute and print the "blake2-512" digest of stdin. crc32       Compute and print the "crc32" digest of stdin. crc64       Compute and print the "crc64" digest of stdin. help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin.
+  blake2-512  Compute and print the "blake2-512" digest of stdin. crc32       Compute and print the "crc32" digest of stdin. crc64       Compute and print the "crc64" digest of stdin. fnv1-128    Compute and print the "fnv1-128" digest of stdin. fnv1-32     Compute and print the "fnv1-32" digest of stdin. fnv1-64     Compute and print the "fnv1-64" digest of stdin. fnv1a-128   Compute and print the "fnv1a-128" digest of stdin. fnv1a-32    Compute and print the "fnv1a-32" digest of stdin. fnv1a-64    Compute and print the "fnv1a-64" digest of stdin. help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin.